epics-modules/LabJack/docs/source/index.rst

       It has SCAN="5 second" which is fast enough for this slowly varying value.
   * - $(P)LJMVersion
     - stringin
-    - asynOctetRead
+    - asynOctet
     - LJM_VERSION
     - Version of the LabJack LJM library.
   * - $(P)DriverVersion
     - stringin
-    - asynOctetRead
+    - asynOctet
     - DRIVER_VERSION
     - Version of the EPICS driver.
   * - $(P)LastErrorMessage
     - waveform
-    - asynOctetRead
+    - asynOctet
     - LAST_ERROR_MESSAGE
     - The last error message from the driver.
 This includes a timestamp.
   * - $(P)PollSleepMS